-The American Bulldog: is it the right breed for you?
-4 min read
+American Bulldog: is it the right dog for you?

 American Bulldogs are affectionate, protective, and intelligent dogs.
 They are taller and more agile than the British Bulldog.
 A strong and active breed, they need lots of exercise and mental stimulation to keep them happy and healthy.